 Are you thinking about exploring Bandera, Texas?
+Where is Bandera, Texas?
+Well the Bandera city is located near San Antonio from less than an hour away.
+The city is known as the Cowboy Capital.
 This small town that’s tucked away in the Texas Hill Country is filled with fun, adventure, and plenty of downhome western experiences.
-If you’re looking to take a day trip, or even spend a weekend immersed in Texas history set against a beautiful backdrop, visit Bandera and keep reading to see a list of things to do in Bandera.
+If you’re looking to take a day trip, or even spend a weekend immersed in Texas history set against a beautiful backdrop, visit Bandera city and keep reading to see a list of things to do in Bandera, Texas.

 1. Flying L Ranch Water Park

 Flying L Ranch Water Park is the perfect place to cool down during your trip to Bandera, Texas.
 Spending some time enjoying the rides and water at Flying L. Ranch is a great thing to do in Bandera, Texas.

 Bandera, Texas is the cowboy capital of the world and is full of beautiful canyons, scenic vistas and plenty of horses to ride.
 One of the best ways to explore the hill country of Texas is on horseback and there are plenty of companies that provide horses to take on trail rides.

 The cool and clear Medina River runs close to Bandera, Texas, and is a great place to get your feet wet.
 You’ll find locals on the bank every day that are fishing, tubing, and swimming.
 Join the fun and cool off during the hot Texas summer.

 Bandera City Park is a great spot to enjoy some downtime while you’re exploring Bandera.
 The park has plenty of green space to spread a blanket out on or take a walk through.
 There’s also a skate park, picnic pavilions, and the Medina River runs through it.